Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 3.B.5.1 The provider offers training to clients in areas where they have skill gaps that prevent them from achieving their goals.

-A wide range of well-adapted trainings and business development services can help clients be prepared to seize economic opportunities, anticipate household needs and achieve their economic and social goals.
+A wide range of well-adapted trainings and business development services can help clients be prepared to seize economic opportunities, anticipate household needs, and achieve their economic and social goals.

 Sources of information

-• Training manual
+• Training manuals

 • Product/training program description